 Restoring an Exchange Database to a Different Location

-You can restore a database to a different location, either on the same destination server or on a different destination server within the same Exchange organization.
+You can restore an Exchange database to a different location, either on the same destination server or on a different destination server within the same Exchange organization.
+This type of restore operation is called an “out-of-place restore operation”.

-Note: You can perform the restore operation on a default subclient or a user-defined subclient that has already been backed up at least once.
+Note: You can perform the restore operation on a default subclient or a user-defined subclient that was backed up at least one time.

 Before You Begin